String cone and Superpotential combinatorics for flag and Schubert varieties in type A: Introduction

-We show that the mutation of the pseudoline arrangement and hence of the cone $\mathcal{S}_{\w_0}$, is compatible with the mutation of the superpotential \cite{GHK15}.
-We obtain \begin{thm} Let $\w_0$ be an arbitrary reduced expression of $w_0 \in S_{n+1}$ and $s_{\w_0}$ be the seed corresponding to the pseudoline arrangement, $\mathcal{X}_{s_{\w_0}}$ the toric chart of the seed $s_{\w_0}$.
+We show that mutation of the pseudoline arrangement and hence of the cone $\mathcal{S}_{\w_0}$, is compatible with mutation of the superpotential \cite{GHK15} by introducing mutation of GP-paths.
+We obtain the following result\footnote{Genz-Koshevoy-Schumann \cite{GKS} obtain a similar result in the context of crystal graphs.} (see Corollary~\ref{cor:area is trop super}): \begin{theorem} Let $\w_0$ be an arbitrary reduced expression of $w_0 \in S_{n}$ and $s_{\w_0}$ be the seed corresponding to the pseudoline arrangement, $\mathcal{X}_{s_{\w_0}}$ the toric chart of the seed $s_{\w_0}$.
 Then

-the polyhedral cone defined by the tropicalization of $W$ on the seed $s_{\w_0}$. \end{thm}
+the polyhedral cone defined by the tropicalization of $W$ expressed in the seed $s_{\w_0}$. \end{theorem}

-\begin{rem} In \cite{GKS} a similar result is obtained for the (\textit{non-weighted}) string cone.
-Namely using Gleizer-Postnikov paths they defined a superpotential whose induced cone is the string cone for every seed $s_{\w_0}$ and then show that this superpotential is isomorphic to $W$, which also implies that $S_{\w_0} \cong C_{\w_0}$. \end{rem}

-Combing both theorems, we show that every string polytope for $SL_{n+1}/B^+$ arises via superpotentials on $\mathcal{X}$ in an appropriate seed.
-Our results imply that every toric degeneration of $SL_{n+1}/B^+$ induced from a string polytope can be obtained through the framework of cluster varieties as conjectured by Gross, Hacking Keel and Kontsevich in \cite{GHKK14}.
-See \cite{FFL16} for an overview on toric degenerations.